James Joseph Hartley: Bishop of Columbus

 Toward the end of his term as bishop, Hartley consecrated Reverend Edward Hettinger as the first auxiliary bishop of the diocese.

 Death and legacy

 James Hartley died in Columbus on January 12, 1944, at age 85.
 He was buried at St. Joseph Cemetery in Lockbourne, Ohio.
-Bishop Hartley High School, established on the east side of Columbus in 1957, is named in his honor.
+Bishop Hartley High School, founded in Columbus in 1957, is named in his honor.